-Rep. Mondaire Jones, one of the first Black openly gay members of Congress, has become the role model he’d always imagined
+Rep. Mondaire Jones, one of the first Black openly gay members of Congress, has become the role model he’d never had

 I certainly had Black role models, like Barack Obama, for example, who similarly defied conventional political wisdom and won a very difficult race and expanded people’s imagination of what is possible in the process.
 But of course, there had never been someone who was openly gay and Black in the United States Congress.
 And so I had to draw from people like Bayard Rustin and Harvey Milk.

-But perhaps surprising to many people, most of all, it was seeing sort of my life projected back at me through “Noah’s Arc,” which was the first time that I had seen openly gay Black men and authentic loving relationships.
+But perhaps surprising to many people, most of all, it was seeing sort of my life projected back at me through “Noah’s Arc,” which was the first time that I had seen openly gay Black men in authentic loving relationships.
 “Noah’s Arc” was a TV series on the Logo Network, written by Patrik-Ian Polk.

 Who is your favorite historical figure and why?